pazznetwork/ngx-chat/libs/strophe-ts/DESIGN.md

 ## Introduction

-This file documents design choices which may lead to missing edge case implementattions or other decisions differing from the standard or the original strophejs library choices or goals.
+This file documents design choices which may lead to missing edge case implementations or other decisions differing from the standard or the original StropheJs library choices or goals.

 ## 1.1 No route attribute for BOSH XML element